Skip to content

 share

 Rustling leaves and the warm rays of autumn sun make the South of Scotland a superb destination to visit in October.
 Pick a pumpkin and make spooky decorations while children traipse through ghoulish trails – Halloween is very much a theme for many of the activities this month!
 Take in the River Tweed Trail or hear Shakespeare echo at the Multiverse.
 Celebrate the migratory geese that flock to the region for winter during an annual 10-day culture, art & nature festival.
 Inside, there are marvellous visiting art exhibits not to be missed.
-Here is your guide to What’s On in October across the South of Scotland!
+Check out our Events page for all of October’s activities, meanwhile here is your guide to our pick of What’s On in October across the South of Scotland!

 Pumpkin Patches